mkhandel/affirmation-iOSapp/README.md

 # affirmation-iOSapp
-Determines effectiveness of affirmations on user's mood.
+An iOS app that determines effectiveness of affirmations on user's mood.